milewdev/rol/notes/development.md

 #####Development Notes:
-- Branch **master** contains the latest version of the application code.
-Older releases have their own branches.
+- The library entry point is Kernel.rol(), defined in lib/rol/kernel.rb; however, that simply calls Rol.rol() which is defined in lib/rol.rb.

-- The library entry point is Rol::run(), defined in lib/rol.rb.
+- Branch **master** contains the latest code, which may not have been released yet.
+Each published release has its own branch.

 - ./_test will run all business/unit tests.
 Leave a terminal window open during development and run ./_test as you make changes to code.